Demand estimation without outside good shares: Empirical illustration

-We implement all inference methods described in Section \ref{sec:Inference}, including self-normalized critical values, bootstrap, and two-step hybrid methods.
-All methods produce qualitatively similar confidence sets, with the self-normalized method producing wider confidence sets, as expected.
-For brevity, we report only the multiplier bootstrap results in Figures \ref{fig:nevo_CS_by_lambda1} and \ref{fig:nevo_CS_by_lambda2}.
-The confidence set is four-dimensional.
-We project it onto the $(\alpha, \beta_{1}, \lambda_{j})$ subspace for $j=\{1,2\}$ and visualize it in the $(\alpha, \beta_{1})$ plane at different values of $\lambda_{j}$.
+We implement the inference methods described in Section \ref{sec:Inference}, including the self-normalized, bootstrap, and two-step hybrid critical values.
+The resulting confidence sets are qualitatively similar across methods, with the self-normalized procedure yielding the widest sets.
+For brevity, we therefore report only the self-normalized confidence sets.